We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

-How to Install Redis in Docker and Docker Compose
+How to install Redis in Docker and Docker Compose

 Installing Docker and Docker Compose

-Install Docker Compose
+Installing Docker Compose

-curl -L "https://github.com/docker/compose/releases/download/1.25.5/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin /docker-compose
+curl -L "https://github.com/docker/compose/releases/download/1.25.5/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose

 chmod +x /usr/local/bin/docker-compose